 How will I/ my faculty receive my Accommodation Letter this semester?

 In order to reduce 'high touch' surfaces as well as decreasing the need for in person meetings, Accommodation Letters will be electronically released to faculty this semester.
-Students may choose whether they wish to email a copy of their Accommodation Letter to faculty themselves, or Accessibility Services can assist by sending this to faculty on the student's behalf.
+Students may choose whether they wish to email a copy of their Accommodation Letter to faculty themselves or deliver a paper copy.
 Accessibility Services will print out paper copies for students upon request.

 I do not want to wear a mask on campus, or I believe that my health condition/ disability does not allow me to wear a mask on campus.
 Who should I talk to?

-Students who have concerns about wearing masks on campus should work with Accessibility Services to discuss accommodations.
+Students who have concerns about wearing masks on campus should work with Accessibility Services to discuss.